nickfargo/state/_includes/content/docs/concepts/methods.md

 #### [Example](#concepts--methods--example)

-This example of a simple `Document` type demonstrates state method inheritance and polymorphism.
-Note the points of interest that are numbered in the trailing comments and explained below:
+This example of a simple `Document` type demonstrates some of the patterns of state method inheritance.
+Note the points of interest numbered in the trailing comments and their explanations below:

 {% highlight javascript %}
 {% include examples/docs/methods--example.js %}